DevAhmadYarKhan/job-application-tracker-api/README.md

 pytest
 ```

-The integration suite replaces the application's database session and authenticated-user dependencies, then creates a fresh in-memory SQLite schema for each test.
+The current integration suite covers the application endpoints.
+It replaces the application's database session and authenticated-user dependencies, then creates a fresh in-memory SQLite schema for each test.
 It does not modify the database configured by `DATABASE_URL`.

 ## Project structure